 Today will begin with a climb up to Efogi 2 another small village.
 This is followed by a steep descent to the first creek crossing of the day.
 We then start to climb up to the village of Naduri followed by another climb up to 1900/Myola Junction.
 Another alternative route is to head up to Kagi followed by a climb up to 1900.
 Some of our treks go via Naduri and some via Kagi.
 After reaching 1900 we will continue our climb up to Mt Bellamy, the highest point on the Kokoda Track before descending down to Templeton’s Crossing I. Weather permitting at Mt Bellamy you will be able to look down as far as the Kokoda Station.

-DAY 08 - Sunday, April 23: Isurava Memorial to Kokoda then to Orohaven Kokoda Retreat
+DAY 08 - Monday, April 23: Isurava Memorial to Kokoda

-DAY 09 - Monday, April 24: Orohaven Kokoda Retreat to Popondetta
+DAY 09 - Tuesday, April 24: Kokoda to Popondetta

 This morning you will be driven down to Popondetta to catch your Dash 8 flight back to Port Moresby.
-On arrival in Port Moresby you will be met by a representative from Kokoda Trekking.
-Trekkers will be returned to accommodation to spend the night prior to attending Dawn Service on the 25th of April with transport to Yacht Club and or back to accommodation.
+On arrival in Port Moresby you will be returned to accommodation to spend the night prior to attending Dawn Service on the 25th of April with transport to Yacht Club and or back to accommodation.

 This morning you will be picked up from your hotel and driven out to the Bomana War Cemetery for the dawn service.
 Following the service you will be driven back to your accommodation or to the Royal Papua Yacht Club where you can purchase breakfast and stay there or later head back to your hotel.

 Congratulations!
-You and your fellow trekkers have just completed one of our most popular treks – that has allowed you to take in the most beautiful scenery along the way at a more relaxed pace.
+You and your fellow trekkers have just completed one of our most popular treks – taking in the most beautiful scenery along the way at a more relaxed pace.
 Along the track, you will have climbed and descended more than 10,000 meters.
-Well done – you are now part of an elite group of individuals to have experienced the Kokoda Track.
+Well done – you are now part of an elite group of individuals who have experienced the Kokoda Track!